Revolt of 1173–1174: Background

-In March 1173 Henry the Young King withdrew to the court of his father-in-law, Louis, in France and was soon followed by his brothers Richard and Geoffrey.
-Eleanor tried to join them but was stopped by Henry II on the way and held in captivity.
-The Young King and his French mentor created a wide alliance against Henry II by promising land and revenues in England and Anjou to the Counts of Flanders, Boulogne, and Blois; William the Lion, King of the Scots, would have Northumberland.
+In March 1173 Henry the Young King withdrew to the court of his father-in-law, Louis, in Paris and was soon followed by his brothers Richard and Geoffrey with Eleanor's encouragement.
+Eleanor tried to join them but was stopped by Henry II on the way and imprisoned.
+She would remain in captivity until Henry II's death in 1189.
+The Young King and his French mentor created a wide alliance against Henry II by promising land and revenues in England and Anjou to the Counts of Flanders, Boulogne, and Blois; William the Lion, King of the Scots, would have lands in northern England that had previously been held by David I of Scotland and Malcolm IV of Scotland.
 In effect, the Young King would seize his inheritance by breaking it apart.